 Today I wanted to put together a post that everyone would find helpful.
-With the end of August the flies seem to be gaining strength again as summer produce fills kitchen counters, and we're seeing a lot of readers looking for fruit fly solutions in particular.
+With the coming of hot weather the flies seem to be gaining strength again as summer produce fills kitchen counters, and we're seeing a lot of readers looking for fruit fly solutions in particular.
 To help out, I've pooled all of our collective knowledge right here in this one post.
 Let me know if it's helpful and add any other tips you have in the comments below.

 "They feed and reproduce on soft, decaying fruit and vegetables, which is why you might also see them swarming around your fruit bowl once stuff starts to ripen."